Australia’s peak sales period, from Black Friday to Boxing Day 2025, is forecast to generate $69.7 billion in retail sales, up 2.7% on last year.

 If you answer yes to any of these, it’s worth considering invoice finance for your business.

-“Most businesses that speak to Octet about invoice finance have high supply costs,” says Sam, who gives the example of a Western Australia labour-hire company that experienced depleted cash flow after taking on new customers.
-Octet provided a $2 million invoice finance facility and the cash flow injection helped the company increase its revenue significantly.
+“Most businesses that speak to Octet about invoice finance have high supply costs,” says Sam, who gives the example of a Western Australia labour-hire company that faced cash flow instability, limiting the opportunities to increase business with existing customers and take on new customers.
+Octet provided a $1.75 million invoice finance facility and the cash flow injection helped the company increase its revenue significantly.

 Invoice finance allows businesses in agrowth stage to more easily fund their operation without having to wait for debtors to pay.